landao2607/budgetify/README.md

 **Step 3.
 Test**

   Run the project and test the functionalities.
+This project looks and works best for iPhone 11.